Volunteer | Junior Achievement of Greater Kansas City

 • Other Projects – special projects at the JA office or events

 Volunteering opportunities range from 45-minute classroom visits to one-day JA BizTown simulations to event & office assistance.
-Both in-person and virtual volunteering opportunities are available.
-Check out the Junior Achievement Volunteer Hub page to see upcoming volunteer needs.
-Don’t see anything that meets your needs?
-Reach out to Sara Swearingen to build a custom volunteer experience!
+Opportunities are available both at the Youth Learning Lab and in the community.
+Check out the Junior Achievement VolunteerHub page to see upcoming volunteer needs.
+Don’t see anything that meets your interests?
+Reach out to our Volunteer Manager, Sara Swearingen, to build a custom volunteer experience!

 No specific knowledge or experience is needed.
 Materials, subject matter and training are provided.
 You just need the desire to help local students succeed in their future.